 2. Kalamazoo Coney – Kalamazoo

 Coney Island Kalamazoo was founded in 1915 and is the longest continuously operated Coney Island in Michigan.
-Their coney island is made up of a topping made from their own recipe served on a Koegel’s Skinless Frankfurter.
+Their coney island comprises a topping made from their own recipe served on a Koegel’s Skinless Frankfurter.

 1. Heritage Cheese Spread – Schuler’s Restaurant – Marshall